shaypal5/fastText/README.md

 # This is a fork of the original fasttext repository
 # meant to fix a single issue:

-pretrained word embeddings were not loaded by the official python package due the the following line in the ``_build_args()`` function was commented out:
+pretrained word embeddings were not loaded by the official python package due to the fact the following line in the ``_build_args()`` function was commented out:

 ```# a.pretrainedVectors = ""  # Unsupported```